What is it?

-One of my favorite concepts in life is the 80/20 Rule.
-What is it?
-A.k.a. the Pareto principle, it comes from Italian economist Vilfredo Pareto having observed, in 1906, that 80% of the land in Italy was owned by 20% of the population.
+The 80/20 Rule, a.k.a. the Pareto principle, stems from observations made by Italian economist Vilfredo Pareto in 1906, including the fact that 80% of the land in Italy was owned by 20% of the population.
 Or, generalizing to other situations, roughly 80% of consequences come from 20% of the causes.

-Clothing: You wear 20% of your clothing 80% of the time.
+You wear 20% of your clothing 80% of the time.
 Think about it.
 I know I do.
 To prove it, turn all of the hangers in your closet around backwards.
 Turn each one back right-side around only after you have worn that item of clothing, washed it, and hung it back up.
 After a few weeks or months it will be obvious which clothing you aren’t actually wearing.
 It doesn’t really matter why.
-(Doesn’t fit, doesn’t flatter, needs repair?)
+(Doesn’t fit?
+Doesn’t flatter?
+Needs repair?)
 What matters is that you can safely and comfortably donate more of them than you though you could, thus creating more space in your closet.

-Filing: You only ever refer back to 20% of the papers in your filing cabinet.
-That doesn’t mean you shouldn’t file papers, but it does perhaps free your mind to get rid of the other 80% in your annual purge, realizing you didn’t need them after all.
-Look for duplicates, outdated policies, and such.
+You only ever refer back to 20% of the papers in your filing cabinet.
+That doesn’t mean you shouldn’t file papers, but it does perhaps free your mind to get rid of the other 80% (OK…how ’bout 50%?) in your annual purge, realizing you didn’t need them after all.
+Look for duplicate documents and outdated annual policies.
 Think twice about what you are filing.
 Keep a shredder and a recycle bin handy.

-Garage, Pantry, Craft Room, etc.: You use 20% of what you store there on a regular basis (or, 80% of the time).
+You probably only use 20% of what you store there on a regular basis (or, 80% of the time).
 So why keep all that other stuff?
-You could probably get rid of 50% of it?
+Could you get rid of 50% of it?
 You’d still have the 20% you use, and 30% left for occasional use or I-might-need-it-someday purposes.
-And think of the space you’d free up in the process!
+Just imagine the space you’d free up in the process!

-Business: 80% of your business comes from 20% of your clients.
-Knowing this makes it possible to determine the clients on which to focus your advertising and customer service efforts.
+80% of your sales (and income) comes from 20% of your clients.
+Knowing this makes it possible to determine which clients on which to focus your advertising and customer service efforts.

-Time Management & Productivity: 20% of your time yields 80% of your results.
-So choose wisely what you spend your time on!
+20% of your time yields 80% of your results.
+So, choose wisely how you spend your time!
 The corollary is that the last 20% of a project takes 80% of the time spent on that project, which is a good reason to avoid perfectionism.
-Usually (I’m gonna say 80% of the time) good enough is just exactly that — good enough.
+Usually (I’m gonna say…um…80% of the time?) good enough is just exactly that — good enough!
 As Voltaire said, “Perfect is the enemy of good.”
 (It’s also the enemy of DONE.)

-Random Example: I recently watched a documentary on the Appalachian Trail which stated that the first 80% of it (if you’ve gone south to north) takes only 20% of the effort.
-Which means you might want to rethink that last 20%.
+I recently watched a documentary on the Appalachian Trail which stated that the first 80% of it (if you’ve gone south to north) takes only 20% of the effort.
+Which means you might want to rethink that last 20%!

-Rules I am making up off the top of my head as I write this:
+80/20 Rule applications I am making up off the top of my head as I write this

 If you spend 20% of your time planning your activities, the other 80% — DOING the things you planned — will be SO MUCH EASIER!

-What other applications — useful, or just-for-fun — can YOU think of in YOUR life for the 80/20 Rule?
+What other applications — useful, or just-for-fun — can YOU think of for The 80/20 Rule?

 Please share them in the comments below!—————————————————————————